wyhong3103/makanlah/README.md

 To handle out-of-distribution examples, we applied [Outlier Exposure](https://arxiv.org/abs/1812.04606).
 The idea is simple, if an image is from an outlier class, we force the model to predict a uniform distribution via Softmax, ensuring it doesn't misclassify these examples.

+The first version of the model was trained locally in `src/ml/notebooks/train.ipynb`.

 ### Evaluation

 We evaluated our model using two metrics, each with a different focus.
 First, we used the average F1 score to assess how well the model classifies in-distribution examples.
 Second, we used the F-beta score (a generalized F1), which places more weight on recall.
 This metric helps test the model's ability to identify whether an image belongs to one of the 30 classes.